swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 ~~~
 {: .bash}

-However, if you try this on our AWS instance, you'll get an error:
+However, if you try this on Biocluster, you'll get an error:

 ~~~
 Couldn't get a file descriptor referring to the console